mend0214/CST8915-Lab2/README.md

 2. **Why is it important to use environment variables instead of hard-coding configurations in your application?**

-It is important to use environment variables instead of hard-coding configuration because it allows diiferent deployments of the codebase in different environments without changing the codebase.
+It is important to use environment variables instead of hard-coding configuration because it allows multiple deployments of the codebase in different environments without altering the codebase.

 3. **Why is it important to have separate repositories for each microservice?
 How does this help maintain independence and scalability of each service?**